MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/NodeJSAndCertificates.md

 are using a pre-7.3.0 version of NodeJS and the agent team cannot simply swap in a different version of NodeJS.
 In the future the team will provide an updated agent version, which supports NodeJS 7.x or 8.x, but there is no specific timeframe for this change yet.

-**Update (v2.9.0):** Even though the aforementioned variable *NODE_EXTRA_CA_CERTS* is not documented until NodeJS 7.3.0 it was actually first implemented in version 6.10.0.
+**Update (v2.1.0):** Even though the aforementioned variable *NODE_EXTRA_CA_CERTS* is not documented until NodeJS 7.3.0 it was actually first implemented in version 6.10.0.
 Thus, we highly recommend using this variable instead of disabling the NodeJS certificate check in the task.
-We have added a new warning to the *Build Quality Checks* task that appears if you have disabled certificate checks on an agent that supports the new variable. __*We would like to specially thank Jonathan B. for reporting that the variable worked!*__
+We have added a new warning to the *Post Build Cleanup* task that appears if you have disabled certificate checks on an agent that supports the new variable. __*We would like to specially thank Jonathan B. for reporting that the variable worked!*__